aspenmesh/istio-vet/pkg/vetter/serviceportprefix/README.md

 # Service Port Prefix

-The serviceportprefix vetter inspects the port names defined in the services in mesh and generates warnings if any of them are missing Istio recognized port protocol prefixes.
+The `serviceportprefix` vetter inspects the port names defined in the services in mesh and generates notes if they are missing Istio recognized port protocol prefixes.

 Service port names need to be prefixed with the recognized